And if they haven’t yet made a will, living will, and other end-of-life decisions, Thanksgiving is the perfect time to discuss this

 Imagine if your parent were in a serious accident or had a sudden stroke, heart attack, or severe infection.
 They could be lying unconscious in a hospital, hooked up to life-supporting machines.
 Would they want to remain indefinitely in this state, or would they want to be removed from the machines that are breathing or beating their heart for them?
 Would you want to have to decide this for them?
 After all, each person has their own unique thoughts about this situation, based on their personal desires, religion, and life experiences.

 What’s more, perhaps your parent has a vision in their own mind for how they want their final days to transpire even if no life-saving interventions are involved, but you don’t know what it is.
-And are you certain that the way the courts would distribute their assets after their death if they have no will are consistent with what they would desire?
+And are you certain that the way the courts would distribute their assets after their death if they have no will is consistent with what they would desire?

 Encourage Them to Create a Living Will